csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 To prevent a failed TLS connection, a server could choose to send its intermediates regardless of the flag from the client, if it has a reason to believe the issuing CAs do not exist in the client ICA list.
+For example, if the server's certificate chain contains ICAs with technical constraints which are not disclosed, the server SHOULD send the chain back to the client regardless of the suppression flag in the ClientHello. \[EDNOTE: MSRP 2.8 may require constrained intermediates which would mean this could change for WebPKI.\]

 If the connection still fails because the client cannot build the certificate chain to authenticate the server, the client MUST NOT